-The goodwill of AED 160.5 million arising from the acquisition consists of assembled work-force, processes that do not qualify for separate recognition under IAS 38.
+The goodwill of AED 165.4 million arising from the acquisition consists of assembled work-force, processes that do not qualify for separate recognition under IAS 38.

-Acquisition related costs amounted to AED 1.2 million were expensed during the period and are included in general and administrative expenses.
-From the date of acquisition, IACC contributed revenue of AED 133.9 million and net profit of AED 34.5 million towards the operations of the Group.
-If the acquisition had taken place at the beginning of the year, revenue of the Group would have been higher by AED 318 million and net profit would have been higher by AED 122 million.
+Acquisition related costs amounted to AED 1.2 million were expensed during 2022 and were included in general and administrative expenses.
+During the year ended 31 December 2023, IACC contributed revenue of AED 281.4 million and net profit of AED 15.1 million towards the operations of the Group.

-Analysis of cashflow on acquisition:

-AED'000 Cash paid for the acquisition Net cash acquired on business combination (482,974) 81,739 Net cash outflows on acquisition (included in cash flows from investing activities) (401,235) Net cash outflow on acquisition (401,235)
+Analysis of cashflow on acquisition: AED'000 Cash paid for the acquisition Net cash acquired on business combination (482,974) 81,739 Net cash outflows on acquisition (included in cash flows from investing activities) (401,235) Net cash outflow on acquisition (401,235)